Hector V. Pazos, P.E.

 EXPERIENCE OF HECTOR V. PAZOS:

-- 1970-present: President, Ocean-Oil
+- 1970-present: Pres., Ocean-Oil

-- 1969-1970: Vice President and Chief Engineer, Petro
+- 1969-1970: Vice President and Chief

-Marine Engineering, Inc.
+Engineer, Petro Marine Engineering,

-- 1969: Department Supervisor, Naval Architecture
+- 1969: Department Supervisor, Naval

-and Structures, Avondale Shipyards, Inc.
+Architecture and Structures, Avondale

 - 1966-1969: Staff Naval Architect,

-Hydrodynamics, FMC Corporation California
+Hydrodynamics, FMC Corporation

-- 1960-1966: Ass't Supervisor of the Scientific
+- 1960-1966: Ass't Supervisor of the

-Section, Avondale Shipyards, Inc.
+Shipyards, Inc.

 - 1960: Designer, National Steel and

-Shipbuilding Company, San Diego, CA
+Shipbuilding Company, San Diego,

-- 1959-1960: Assistant to the Chief Engineer, Buenos
+- 1959-1960: Assistant to the Chief

-Aires Naval Shipyard, Argentina
+Shipyard, Argentina

 |